robinch93/customer_notify/README.md

 Below are the screenshots of menu and profile page of delivery app:

 ![](images/customer_down.jpg)                ![](images/customer_profile.jpg)

-The delivery man can use the map to track the path to reach the customer address.
 Google Firebase Console was used to store the data.
 Below are other activity pages of delivery app: